 Reason Behind High Dog Ownership Costs

-An article published on Yahoo finance confirmed that 71% of pet parents feel that inflation is the main reason behind the increased basic costs of owning a canine.
+An article published on Yahoo Finance confirmed that 71% of pet parents feel that inflation is the main reason behind the increased basic costs of owning a canine.

 Everything from vet visits and routine care to the cost of toys and treats has risen sharply in recent years.
 The worrying impact of this could be the high number of people forced to surrender their dogs due to the inability to afford them.

-Compiling data from a report published by Rover, CNBC reported that almost three-quarters of pet owners are worried about the rising cost of dog ownership.
+73% of dog parents show concern about continually rising costs.
+CNBC reported that almost three-quarters of pet owners are worried about the rising cost of dog ownership.

 Everything from the upfront costs and price of adoption papers to food, toys, treats, and license costs have pushed owning dogs from being an affordable option to a family luxury.